eggheadio/eggheadio-course-notes/web-components-f902/notes/00_javascript-render-hello-world-text-with-custom-elements.md.md

 <TimeStamp start="0:29" end="0:37">

-We define a `connectedCallback` after defining our click event set up with a callback.
 A `connectedCallback` is invoked each time the custom element is appended into a document-connected element.

 </TimeStamp>